Progr4m4573R/Programming-Experience/README.md

 Autonomous Mobile robotics -
 1. Develop a reactive robot behaviour programmed in Python using ROS(Robot Operating System) that enables a robot to find a goal in a maze utilising the robot's sensors(LIDAR, Odometry and camera).

+Arduino -
+1. Using the mega 2560 starter kit i have familarised myself with most components and syntax

+Java -
+1. Using Netbeans i have written various simple code, become familiar with the Java structure up to classes